Our Location and History

 There’s plenty going on within easy walking distance of Lavaca.
 Many city events center on HemisFair Park, La Villita, the Riverwalk, or the Arneson amphitheater — all just minutes away by foot.

 At the same time, there’s plenty going on in the neighborhood itself.
 There’s a weekly Happy Hour get-together that has given many new arrivals their first and fastest introduction to neighbors.
 We have a Block Party in October.
 There’s a neighborhood Potluck dinner in January.
-Multiple times a year, we hold a neighborhood “Crawl” — a get-together that’s hosted by multiple neighbors and moves from house to house.
-Another highlight is an annual art show and party hosted by two neighbors in their home and yard, now in its third year.
+We’ve held neighborhood “Crawls” — a get-together that’s hosted by multiple neighbors and moves from house to house — as well as art shows at the homes of neighbors.

 In fact, there’s so much going on in Lavaca and nearby, that one of our neighbors produces a weekly email newsletter, just to keep everyone up to date.
 You can see a sample here and you can sign up to receive it here.
 It comes out every Wednesday morning.